-The Altiplano Cundiboyacense is a high plateau located in the Eastern Cordillera of the Colombian Andes, covering parts of the departments of Cundinamarca and Boyacá.
+The Altiplano Cundiboyacense is a high plateau located in the Cordillera Occidental (Eastern Range) of the Colombian Andes, covering parts of the departments of Cundinamarca and Boyacá.
 The altiplano corresponds to the ancient territory of the Muisca.
 The most important city is the Colombian capital Bogotá.

 The Altiplano Cundiboyacense comprises three distinctive flat regions; the Bogotá savanna, the valleys of Ubaté and Chiquinquirá, and the valleys of Duitama and Sogamoso.

 The altitude of the altiplano ranges from roughly 2,500 m (8,200 ft) to 4,000 m (13,000 ft).
 The altiplano hosts a number of rivers and lakes.
 The limits of the Altiplano are not strictly defined.
 The high plateau is enclosed by the higher mountains of the Eastern Ranges, with the Sumapaz mountains in the south and Chingaza to the east.

 The average temperature on the altiplano is 14 °C (57 °F), ranging from 0 °C (32 °F) to 24 °C (75 °F).
 The driest months of the year are from December to March while rain is more common in April, May, September, October and November.
 From June to August strong winds are present.
 Hail is common.

 The Altiplano Cundiboyacense is subdivided into three major valleys, from northeast to southwest:

 - Iraca Valley

 The Altiplano Cundiboyacense is surrounded by and contains various Andean unique ecosystems.
 To the south, the Sumapaz Páramo (largest in the world) forms a natural boundary of the Altiplano.